alimamulla/Portfolio/Quick start guide.md

 ### Duplicate the diagram

-To duplicate the entire diagram, you must first select it by `Ctrl+A` (`Cmd+A` on a Mac), or `Edit > Select All`.
+To duplicate the entire diagram, you must first select it by Ctrl+A (Cmd+A on a Mac), or Edit > Select All.
 Alternatively, you can also drag a frame with your mouse to select all shapes.

 To duplicate only certain areas of a diagram, just push and hold the `Shift` key and select them with your mouse.
 Make sure that all objects and connectors you want to duplicate are selected.